moble/scri/README.md

 ## Documentation

-Automatically-generated API documentation is available on [Read the Docs: scri](https://scri.readthedocs.io/).
+Tutorials and automatically-generated API documentation are available on [Read the Docs: scri](https://scri.readthedocs.io/).

 ## Acknowledgments